jen6one9/that-readme-generator/README.md

-# That ReadMe Generator
+# that-readme-generator

 ## Developer Profile
 https://github.com/jen6one9

 ## Description

-command line application that takes user inputs to dynamically generate a README.md file
+This project seeks to create a command line application that allows user input using the inquirer package to dynamically generate a README.md file.
 ## Table of Contents
 1. [Installation](#installation)
 2. [Usage](#usage)